Favourite Innermost Products

 Despite being a city boy, I really like being by the sea.
 I lived in Sydney for a few years and took every opportunity to spend time on the beach but also love Barcelona for the same reason.
 I loved Lake Como when I visited recently.

-Endure: Mind, Body and the Curiously Elastic Limits of Human Performance.
+Endure: Mind, Body and the Curiously Elastic Limits of Human Performance by Alex Hutchinson.

-Q17: Where do you see yourself in 3 years?
+Where do you see yourself in three years?

 Probably living somewhere a little quieter, maybe Amsterdam.